Use cases

 Where HREVN fits

-HREVN helps turn that situation into a verifiable dossier with findings, ownership, evidence and an output compliance, legal or leadership can review without reconstructing the full context from scratch.
+HREVN helps turn that situation into a reviewable documentary dossier with evidence, ownership, documentary gaps and an output that legal, leadership or internal review teams can use without reconstructing the full context from scratch.
+This is where high-risk AI systems and Annex III AI Act pressure stop being abstract and become a real documentation problem.

 When a fintech needs something more serious than an internal explanation before standing behind a scoring system.

 The system affects access, prioritization or terms.
 The pressure does not come only from technology.
-It also comes from risk, legal review, internal accountability and the need to show something defensible.
+It also comes from risk, legal review, internal accountability and the need to show something serious and reviewable.

 Where it usually hurts